Foundation Problems and Drainage – How the two Relate

 Some Licensed Professional Home Inspectors offer foundation elevation surveys with each inspection.
 This allows homeowners to get a bigger picture of the home’s foundation.
 Even in new builds, an elevation survey is a great way to create a starting point in case there are future foundation problems.

 Your home inspector will also evaluate landscaping, grading, downspouts, and retaining walls to determine if adequate drainage exists on the property.
 He/she will also run faucets and test the hot water heater and other appliances for leaks or malfunctioning parts.
-Click here for a full list of interior and exterior checkpoints.
+View the full home inspection checklist with interior and exterior checkpoints.

 The Role of a Structural Engineer